-Choosing the best smart lighting isn’t an easy affair any longer though.
+And it's not just all Philips Hue nowadays - there are plenty of Hue alternatives.
+But choosing the best smart lighting isn’t an easy affair, though.
 There are a plethora of sizes, shapes, colours and styles on offer, from a huge array of different brands.

-Rather than picking individual devices for this smart lighting buyer’s guide, we’ve instead picked what we believe to be the best smart light platforms – after all, you’re much more likely to go all-in with one particular system, rather than scattering various brands across your humble abode.
+Rather than picking individual devices for this smart lighting buyer’s guide, we’ve instead picked what we believe to be the best smart light platforms – after all, you’re much more likely to go all-in with one particular system, rather than scattering various brands across your home.

 Do you want coloured lights?
 Different shades of whites?
 Do you want to replace your existing bulbs with smart equivalents or are you looking for mood lighting from lamps and light strips?
 Do you want to control your lights from HomeKit, by speaking to Alexa or with a physical control?
 Have you got money to burn or are you looking for smart lights on a tight budget?